Lucas-Tito/amazon-scraper/README.md

 The backend will be running at `http://localhost:3000`.

-#### 2. Frontend Configuration
+##### 2. Frontend Configuration

-1. Navigate to the frontend directory (where the Vite code is) and install the dependencies:
+1. Navigate to the frontend directory and install the dependencies:

     ```bash
     cd frontend